-- 1. Each candidate will be certified by the Graduate Council and Dean either to teach doctoral and masters-level courses or to teach only masters-level courses, in accordance with the statement of involvement in the candidate's letter of verification (see description below). - 2.
-External members who are to be involved in doctoral programs must hold an earned doctorate in the teaching discipline or a related discipline. - 3.
+- 1. External members who are to be involved in doctoral programs must hold an earned doctorate in the teaching discipline or a related discipline. - 2.
 External members who are to be involved in masters' programs must hold a master's degree at minimum, and if the doctorate is not held, must have demonstrated such a level of distinction in their fields as to make the degree irrelevant.
-In case of such exception, a letter of verification by the person making the nomination should be submitted to such effect. - 4.
+In case of such exception, a letter of verification by the person making the nomination should be submitted to such effect. - 3.
 In order to chair a graduate student committee, External members must hold a terminal degree or its equivalent.